greppo-io/greppo-docs/source/map-components/index.md

 ## Draw feature

-Through the provided draw feature, you can draw Point, Line or Polygon on the map and can get the data of the drawn features using the `gpo.draw_feature()` API in your script as a GeoDataFrame.
+Through the provided draw feature, you can draw Point, Line or Polygon on the map and can get the data of the drawn features using the `app.draw_feature()` API in your script as a GeoDataFrame.
 At this point you can have only one draw feature, but multiple draw features are foreseen.